irajwani/cbbhackathon/README.md

 - Then aggregare information is charted with PlotlyJS on site made with ReactJS which serves as the professor/teacher's portal of information.
 - Swipe modal to left to close it and cotinue taking pictures.

+The following screenshots demonstrate this process.
+The relevant code is in components/camera.js.
 <img src="/img/home.png" />
 <img src="/img/Teachers.png" />